 When comparing long-term care insurance, you should recognize the differences between the Banker's Life plan and other companies.

 When comparing long-term care insurance, you should recognize the key differences between Banker's Life and the other major companies.

-For most long-term care specialists and consumers alike the biggest concern is the troubled history of the parent company.
-Banker’s Life is owned by Conseco.
-Conseco has had a very troubled financial past which lead most long-term care specialists to not recommend Banker’s Life.
+For most Long-Term Care Insurance specialists and consumers alike, the biggest concern is the troubled history of the parent company.
+Conseco (CNO Financial Group) owns Banker's Life.
+Conseco has had a very troubled financial past, which leads many long-term care specialists not to recommend Banker's Life.

-Banker’s Life has a number of product series depending on your state.
-The products do have several features and benefits consumers and long-term care specialists alike look for in a long-term care insurance policy.
-These include:
+Banker's Life has several product series depending on your state.
+The products do have several features and benefits consumers, and Long-Term Care Insurance specialists look for in a long-term care insurance policy.

 - Daily Benefit only - $40 to $400 a day

 - Several Inflation Options including 2%, 3%, 4%, and 5% compounded – plus others

 - Elimination Period Options - 0, 15, 30, 60, 90, 180, and 365 days